alexsabr/AS_Booksynthetized/modern-operating-systems.md

 running on one or more kernel space threads (kind of the best of both worlds).

+### Event driven programming, finite State Machine and Nonb blocking system calls
+An alternative to process splitting and threading is Having in your operating system non blocking system calls.
+Let's say for example you are a web server.
+When someone connects it requests a web page, if the file is on the disk you can make the call to open and read it.
+Because it is non blocking, you can start listening for another connection and see what is the request, while the operating system is hard at work to get the file from the disk.
+At a later time you can check to see if the operating system has granted you the content of the file ( you can check via an interrupt for example), and send the content to the recipient  on the network (via another system call which may also be ran in the background).
+This is called Event driven as systems events are driving forward your execution.
+This method can seem a bit special, yet it is implemented in nginx, a very serious web server used in industrial grade settings.

 ##  Memory Management
 ### Why is good memory management so important